The Best Long Island Brunch Spots for Kids and Families

 Brunch isn't just for adults anymore.
-There are plenty of hot spots across Long Island where kids can indulge in delicious pancakes, fluffy eggs, and menus designed just for them.
+There are plenty of fabulous brunch spots across Long Island where kids and families can indulge in delicious pancakes, fluffy eggs, and menus designed just for them.

-From highchairs to kid-friendly cups to crayons at the table, these 12 brunch destinations are designed to keep children happy while serving up some Instagram-worthy meals.
+From highchairs to kid-friendly cups to crayons at the table, these 12 brunch destinations in Nassau, Suffolk and the East End are designed to keep children happy while serving up some Instagram-worthy meals.
 And did we mention they're delicious, too?

-Also while you're at it, why not check out our favorite Long Island spots to enjoy tea with your little one.
+While you're at it, check out our Long Island restaurant guide, where you can find (among other things) our favorite Long Island spots to enjoy tea with your little ones and restaurants where kids eat free.

 Left Coast Kitchen — Merrick